 Turning a tangible asset like an aircraft into fractional shares and satisfying the needs and expectations of fractional investors and a program's manager is a challenging feat.
 It must be well-planned and executed by counsel.

-The Lynch & Robbins aviation law team has organized and executed all manner of arrangements among fractional investors and managers.
+Our associates have organized and executed all manner of arrangements among fractional investors and managers.
 We have identified over 80 variables to the fractional transaction.
 These relate to the division of expenses, ongoing access to the aircraft, permissible (and impermissible) uses of the aircraft, insurance, contingencies for arrearages and bad debt, buyouts and first rights of refusal of other investors, risk of loss, and other vital issues.
 A fractional investment opportunity that does not consider, address, and resolve each and every variable will inevitable lead to claims, disputes, unhappy owners, unnecessary financial losses, or litigation (of which there are now many well-documented cases).

 The fractional transaction consists of not one, but a minimum of three (and usually five) agreements.
 They are as follows: